imanghafoori1/laravel-MasterPass/README.md

 ### What if an employee leave my company ?!

-To be really secure and sleep better at night, let's say you only allow mid-level admins with special privileges to use the master password.
+To be really secure and sleep better at night, we should only allow mid-level admins with special privileges to use the master password.

 That way, they have to login as admin first and only then, use master password to login into a normal user account.

+So when your employee leaves the company you remove his his permission or role to use master password.

 ```php